ethereum/consensus-specs/specs/core/0_beacon-chain.md

 ### `Eth2Genesis` log

 When sufficiently many full deposits have been made the deposit contract emits the `Eth2Genesis` log.
-The beacon chain state may then be initialized by calling the `get_genesis_state` function (defined below) where:
+The beacon chain state may then be initialized by calling the `get_genesis_beacon_state` function (defined below) where:

 * `genesis_time` equals `time` in the `Eth2Genesis` log
 * `latest_eth1_data.deposit_root` equals `deposit_root` in the `Eth2Genesis` log